skilled-reflection/skilled-reflection.github.io/club_meetings.md

 To join the zoom sessions or request prior session writing prompts, please don't hesitate to message us (see email below)!

-Meetings are currently once a week.
+Tentatively we will have meetings this fall at the following time:

 - *Mondays 6 - 7 PM CST*

 Is there a time of the week that works better for you?
 Let us know you'd like to join but cannot make the scheduled sessions.

-*Note: We have a [new-join process](membership.md), but it isn't required to attend.*
+*Note: We technically have a [new-join process](membership.md), but it isn't required to attend.*

+# Previous Sessions

 ## Making a Leader Inside (4/20)